Inverse Optimization with Noisy Data: Numerical Approaches to Solving IOP -- SAA

 \textbf{R3. } The objective function $f(x,u,\theta)$ is strictly convex in $x$ (for fixed $u \in\mathcal{U}$ and $\theta \in\Theta$) and twice continuously differentiable in $x,u,\theta$, and the constraints $g(x,u,\theta)$ are continuously differentiable in $x,u,\theta$.\\

 Condition \textbf{R3} ensures smoothness in the objective function and constraints.
-The reason we also include a strict convexity assumption is that it acts a regularity condition: Strictly speaking, we require the second-order growth condition
+The reason we also include a strict convexity assumption is that it acts as a regularity condition: Strictly speaking, we require uniqueness of solutions to \textsf{FOP} (which is needed for the de-noising step in our semiparametric algorithm) and a second-order growth condition

-for some $c > 0$ and all $x \in \Phi(u,\theta)$.
-Unfortunately, this condition can be difficult to check even though it has been completely characterized for convex optimization problems \citep{bonnans1995}.
-Fortunately, strict convexity with constraint qualification implies this second-order growth condition \citep{bonnans1992}.
-Also, note that our results could be extended to the case where the problem satisfies the first-order growth condition
+for some $c > 0$ and all $x \in \Phi(u,\theta)$ (which ensures H\"{o}lder continuity of the solution set $\mathcal{S}(u,\theta)$ with degree $1/2$ \citep{bonnans2000}).
+Unfortunately, this growth condition can be difficult to directly check even though it has been completely characterized for convex optimization problems \citep{bonnans1995}.
+Fortunately, strict convexity with Slater's constraint qualification (which holds under {\bf R1}) implies both uniqueness of solutions to \textsf{FOP} and this second-order growth condition \citep{bonnans1995second}.
+Hence {\bf R3} is sufficient for proving statistical convergence using our algorithm.
+We also note that our results could be extended to the case where the problem satisfies the first-order growth condition